MoncefDj/Kaizen/Data Science/2-Statistics/2-Inferential Statistics/README.md

   - [Confidence Interval for Two Independent Mean Differences (Variance Known)](#confidence-interval-for-two-independent-mean-differences-variance-known)
   - [Confidence Interval for Two Independent Mean Differences (Variance Unknown)](#confidence-interval-for-two-independent-mean-differences-variance-unknown)

-Okay, here is the original markdown with some improvements:

 ## Normal Distribution

 The normal distribution is a continuous probability distribution that is symmetrical about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.